mail-my-ballot/mail-my-ballot/packages/server/src/service/letter/views/Florida.md

 {% block body %}
 - County: **{{county}}**
-- Elections: **{{election}}** in particular and more generally, all elections through the end of the calendar year for the second ensuing regularly scheduled general election
+- Elections: generally, all elections through the end of the calendar year for the second ensuing regularly scheduled general election; in particular, **{{election}}**.

 {% endblock %}